-Lynn is Staff Accompanist at the Royal Academy of Music, Junior Department, accompanies students in the senior departments at the Academy, and has coached chamber music at the Royal Birmingham Conservatoire.
-A member of the ABRSM examining panel, Lynn is also Senior Piano Tutor at Warwick University and nurtures her select private teaching practice.
-Lynn very much enjoys working with students and her work as a tutor reflects the breadth of her performance programme.
+Lynn is on the staff of the Royal Academy of Music, Junior Department and has coached chamber music at the Royal Birmingham Conservatoire.
+A member of the ABRSM grade examining panel, Lynn also nurtures her select private teaching practice.

 Details of Lynn’s performance diary, collaborations and projects can be found on her website LynnArnold.co.uk/diary.